 Musty?
 Unlike creepy decorations of good times long past, sounds cannot be thrown away.
 Dim lights go out.
 Eeriness awakens dark silence.
 Goopy invites folks to belt out his favorite ghost sounds.

 Anything Goes?
 In The Goopy Ghost at Christmas, a child wants to keep the orange “spirit”.
 Due to his decorator designs for the season, Goopy will have some explaining to do.
 Santa will be present to help.

 Basic Instinct?
 Children bust ghosts with greater ease than adults.
 Children use whimsy in their fanciful, inventive lives.
 Adults caught up in routine drudgery may need nudges from the kids in their lives.

 Wide Angle?
 Ghost busting is more exciting when everyone participates.
-Enchanting sprites carry messages of unity.
+Enchanting souls carry messages of unity.
 Nobody should be left behind.
-Collaborative experiences build confidence for participants.
+Collaborative experiences build confidence for all.

 Ghostly Pumpkin Goop